Key takeaways

 What Does a 1080 SAT Score Mean in the SAT Score Range?

-New statistics from the College Board reveal that a scoring 1080 now reflects at the 58th percentile rank.
-The achieved test score ranked students above 58% of all test-takers.
+New statistics from the College Board reveal that a scoring 1080 now reflects at the 58th percentile rank, putting students above 58% of all test-takers.

 Additionally, Legacy Online School helps students learn better about their scores and what they need to achieve by taking classes there and speaking to educators.